tpgmartin/tpgmartin.github.io/_posts/2017-06-29-neural-networks-from-scratch-part-1-building-the-network.md

 Before we get to any detail, it's probably worth reflecting on why deep learning has become such a hot topic in the industry.
 In a nutshell, deep learning has been shown to outperform more traditional machine learning approaches in a range of applications.
 In particular, very generic neural networks can be very powerful when it comes to complicated problems such as computer vision: a deep neural network with no specific instruction of its target domain can classify images effectively.

 Coming back to the learning problem at a very high level, ultimately we are simply trying to get the correct output for a given input.
 We are going to follow an approach that falls into the machine learning paradigm known as supervised learning.
 Initially, we train our network by giving it a set of training data with known inputs and outputs.
-During this process the network is expect to updated itself so it most closely produces the expected output for the given input.
-We will cover this in detail in the next blog post.
+During this process the network is expected to updated itself so it most closely produces the expected output for the given input - we will cover this in detail in the next blog post.
 Once we are satisfied with the network's training progress, we move to a test case.
 This is where we provide the network with inputs, without telling it upfront what the output should be.
 Ideally it should be able to match the expected output very closely, provided it has been adequately trained.

 I've used the word "learning" a few times already, but what do we mean exactly in this context?
 Simply put, we can think of "learning" as being the process of minimising the network error as it works through the training set.
 To accomplish this, the network will need to make some adjustments in response to an error calculation which we will cover in part 2.
 This can equivalently be thought of as a process of finding the correlation or relationship between the training data inputs.